 I’ll never cease to be amazed at the alluring natural beauties of the world around us, and how wonderfully they were created.
 Especially those that I can risk life and limb on in return for a spectacular photo.
 Inconceivable!

 *Please note that Cliffs of Moher IS often misspelled as Cliffs of Mohor.
 Cliffs of Mohor cruise.
 Cliffs of Mohor tour.
 Train to Cliffs of Mohor is all addressed above under the correct spelling.
+Post was written back in Travel With Bender days.

 LOOK HOW EASY IT IS TO PIN THIS!